Coming out as Lesbian, Gay Or Bisexual in Identity

 What does coming out mean?

-Coming out is when someone tells another person about their sexual or gender orientation.
-It is usually an ongoing process for a lesbian, gay, bisexual and transgender person, rather than a one-off event.
+Coming out is when someone tells another person about their sexual orientation or gender identity.
+It is usually an ongoing process for a lesbian, gay, or bisexual person, rather than a one-off event.

 Why should I come out?